fremondi/deep-learning-for-signals-and-images/README.md

 - fully convolutional (input-size agnostic)
 - deliberately constrained capacity (~550k parameters) to control overfitting

-This mirrors the **bias–variance trade-offs** encountered in quantitative modeling.
+This mirrors the **bias–variance trade-off** common in quantitative modeling.

 ### Data Preprocessing

-- Winsorization at 1st–99th percentiles
+- Winsorization at the 1st–99th percentiles
-- Min–max normalization to \([0,1]\)
+- Min–max normalization to $[0,1]$
-- Identical preprocessing for train and validation sets
+- Identical preprocessing for training and validation sets

 This was critical to stabilize optimization and avoid domination by extreme values.